Freetz/freetz/make/README.md

     The module-init-tools (m-i-t) package provides many of the utilities needed by Linux systems for managing loadable Linux Kernel Modules.
 This includes depmod, insmod, rmmod, modprobe and tools like modinfo.

   * **[mtr 0.80 (binary only)](../docs/make/mtr.md)<a id='mtr'></a>**<br>
-    mtr combines the functionality of the 'traceroute' and 'ping' programs
+    mtr combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.

   * **[nagios 2.11 (binary only)](../docs/make/nagios.md)<a id='nagios'></a>**<br>
     Nagios is an Open Source host, service and network monitoring program.